binder-project/binder/README.md

 ### Concepts
 - `services` : Modular, versioned components that can be configured and added to an app, e.g. databases, Spark, etc. Services are allowed to have client-specific code that can be inserted into the notebook image at build time

-- `notebooks`: This is the main entrypoint and includes Jupyter notebooks and simple dependencies that don't require separate services (e.g. requirements.txt)
+- `notebooks`: This is the main entrypoint and includes Jupyter notebooks and simple dependencies that don't require separate services (e.g. `requirements.txt` for `pip` installable dependencies)

 - `binder` : A combination of notebooks and services in a single, deployable app